dominikhei/eartquake-streaming/readme.md

 The Kafka producer extracts the new earthquakes using a websocket, creates a JSONObject and serealizes them using a custom serealizer.
 Once they are pushed to the kafka topic the consumer pulls them and deserealizes them again using a custom deserealizer, which turns them back into a JSONObject.

 The streaming application sits on an EC2 t2-large machine and is defined using docker compose.
 All services within the Kafka cluster sit in Docker containers.
+One must note that Kafka is defiently overengineered for this use-case.
+Neither its throughput, latency or decoupling are interesting here, as we could stream the earthquakes from the WebSocket to the DynamoDB Database in much simpler fashion.
+However I wanted to build my own custom consumers and producers, which is why I used it here.

 __Consumer & Producer__